bovle/poker_dev_env/README.md

     - [Poker hand / hand type](#poker-hand--hand-type)
     - [Board cards / Public cards / Community cards](#board-cards--public-cards--community-cards)

-In this challenge you will write a poker playing bot to compete against the other perticipents.
+In this challenge you will write a poker playing bot to compete against the other participants.

 ## Introduction to the rules of poker
 The bots will be playing no-limit texas holdem poker.